 New studies are suggesting there's a link between ADHD (seldom seen or diagnosed in females) and Borderline Personality Disorder.
 Attention deficit issues are attended by mood cycles, which can certainly heighten acting-out behaviors.
 This newfound awareness may help us more readily discern what type of pharmaceutical intervention could lead to favorable outcomes.
 While this does not imply that BPD problems are exclusively neuro-chemical rather than emotional, we might just begin to treat/manage the symptoms of this disorder differently and more effectively!

 My personal bias has always been to view BPD primarily from a core trauma perspective, and that's how I'd (unwittingly) worked with borderline personality clients long before I knew about this disorder.
-In hindsight, my efforts were successful in bringing about healing and growth--but the work spanned many years, and there were frequent setbacks and regressions.
+In hindsight, my efforts were successful in bringing about healing and growth--but the work sometimes spanned many years, and there were frequent setbacks and regressions.